-Since its founding in 2006, Pipeline has built an elite network of entrepreneurial leaders who work as one to face business challenges, funnel opportunities to their peers, and build market- leading technology and life-sciences businesses together.
+Since its founding in 2006 (beginning in Kansas), Pipeline has built an elite network of entrepreneurial leaders who work as one to face business challenges, funnel opportunities to their peers, and build market- leading technology and life-sciences businesses together.
 As keystones of the regional business environment, Pipeline Members are creating jobs, investing in their businesses and communities, and mentoring the next-generation of business leaders.

 What We Do

 The initial Pipeline Fellowship year is an “immersion experience.”
 Our goal is to link each of our entrepreneurs to a robust and powerful network of supporters, peers and advisers.
 Our entrepreneurs do not just “learn about business.”
 The aim is to undergo a life altering experience that also changes the direction and trajectory of their company and connect them to lifelong friends and allies.
 After the Fellowship year and upon becoming full Members of the organization, Pipeline entrepreneurs recognize the power of the network, and remain engaged as they start new companies, enter even higher growth issues, become investors and continue as leaders in Pipeline –and in their communities.

 What does a Fellowship Year in the Pipeline program entail?